Zero Liquid Discharge (ZLD) Wastewater Treatment

 Two types of evaporation technology are used in the ENCON ZLD solution.
 First, at a typical operating cost $0.01 - $0.02 per gallon of distillate, the ENCON Mechanical Vapor Compression (MVC) Evaporator is also very energy efficient and yields a high quality distillate.
 Models are available that can process 40 to 4,000 gallons of distillate per hour.
-More information on the ENCON MVC evaporator can be found here in our Mechanical Vapor Compression section.
 Second, the ENCON Thermal Evaporator can be used with a variety of heat sources, such as natural gas, propane, #2 fuel oil, waste oil, steam, and electricity.
 Capacities range from 8 to 400 gallons per hour.
-More information on ENCON Thermal Evaporators can be found here in our thermal evaporator system section.

 The ENCON approach to Zero Liquid Discharge is that it can be implemented in stages over time.
 For example, a company may choose to install an ENCON MVC Evaporator to minimize their wastewater hauling expenses.
 A year or so later, they find that feeding an ENCON Thermal Evaporator from the MVC’s concentrate holding tank to further reduce the volume of liquid waste makes financial and environmental sense.
 When the company finally decides to become a Zero Liquid Discharge facility, it is a simple matter of adding a filter press and accessories to the current wastewater process.